-When any wireless zone programming is changed in the panel, receiver zone programming is updated.
-At that point, all wireless zones display as normal for approximately one minute, regardless of the actual state of the contact.
+When any wireless zone programming is changed in the panel, receiver zone programming is updated when exiting panel programming.
+During the update, all wireless zones display as normal for approximately one minute, regardless of the actual state of the wireless device(s).

-1100DH LED Operation
+LED Operation